hdShang/arxiv-daily/docs/cs-CV/2025-11-26/papers/251121298v1-pathmamba-a-hybrid-mamba-transformer-for-topologically-coherent-road.md

 ---
 layout: default
-title: PathMamba: A Hybrid Mamba-Transformer for Topologically Coherent Road Segmentation in Satellite Imagery
+title: "PathMamba: A Hybrid Mamba-Transformer for Topologically Coherent Road Segmentation in Satellite Imagery"
 ---

 # PathMamba: A Hybrid Mamba-Transformer for Topologically Coherent Road Segmentation in Satellite Imagery